censorship-no-archive/ceno1/README.md

 [CENO](https://censorship.no) is innovative censorship circumvention technology based on a p2p distributed caching network.

-The goal of CENO is to make access to cenosred content easy and safe.
-CENO exfiltrates document requests out of a censored area using an anonymous transport layer.
-It then uses networks such as Freenet to store encrypted documents in such a way that they can be easily retrieved securely by individuals in the censored area.
+Users do not need to know a friendly proxy server in the uncensored zone to bypass local filtering.
+CeNo maintains strong privacy and anonymity features as well as offering users plausible deniability in an emergency situation.
+CeNo is built in advance of aggressive Internet filtering and the establishment of [national intranets](http://en.wikipedia.org/wiki/National_intranet) to fence off citizens from the wicked Web.
+Read more about the project [here](https://github.com/equalitie/ceno/wiki)

 ## Disclaimer

-Please understand that CENO is a work in progress.
-Its developers at [eQualit.ie](https://equalit.ie) are working hard to ensure that CENO will be able to provide a secure means of circumventing censorship and protect you.
-However, it is possible that bugs exist that a malicious entity might exploit to learn about you.
-At present, it will be apparent to your Internet Service Provider that you are using the Freenet network.
-Before you use CENO, you are encouraged to think carefully about the risks that you face.
+CENO is a work in progress and currently in alpha release.
+Bugs and imperfections exist.
+It may be possible for a malicious third party to exploit a weakness to deanonymise your IP address.
+In most Internet environments, using [Tor](https://www.torproject.org) is recommended for anonymous Internet browsing and publishing.

-## Running CENO
+## Installing CENO

 New users are advised to use the CENOBox, an all-in-one bundle that includes a preconfigured version of all the client-side components.
 You can download the latest release for your operating system from [here](https://github.com/equalitie/ceno/releases/latest).

-We currently distribute CENOBox for Linux and Mac OS X. You need to have either Firefox or Chrome/Chromium installed on your machine, as well as a Java Runtime Environment (in Debian/Ubuntu we recommend the `default-jre` package).
+We recommend users to run the Firefox browser but it will also work with Chrome/Chromium.
+You will also need a Java Runtime Environment (in Debian/Ubuntu we recommend the `default-jre` package, or you can find an appropriate version for your operating system from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html).

 ### CENOBox in Linux and Mac OS X